-We serve over 156,000 policyholders and take pride in giving thoughtful, personalized service on each and every claim, earning us top ratings for claims service.
+We serve over 167,000 policyholders and take pride in giving thoughtful, personalized service on each and every claim, earning us top ratings for claims service.

-We market our products through over 275 independent insurance brokers and more than 700 points of distribution.
+We market our products through over 295 independent insurance brokers and more than 700 points of distribution.
 These professionals are handpicked for their commitment to excellence.
 We believe this partnership approach results in better service and value for our policyholders.
 Local, independent brokers know their communities and can help customers select the insurance coverage that best suits their needs.
 We're proud to be a 100% Canadian-owned company.
 Prudent management of our investment portfolio over the years has helped to ensure our financial integrity and protect our policyholders' interests.
 We've weathered the test of time and as a result, we've come out stronger than ever.

 Represented in our corporate logo is the bison, a prairie icon promoting our Manitoba roots through all of our offices across Canada.
 It's a fact that bison are heavily armoured against the elements and will stand facing the wind and even walk into oncoming storms.
 It's no wonder this majestic animal has been a part of our identity in one form or another since the beginning.
-In the combination of our logo and our company tagline Facing the storm with you, you'll find no better metaphor to describe a company whose purpose is to take on risk and protect people.
+In the combination of our logo and our company tag line Facing the storm with you, you'll find no better metaphor to describe a company whose purpose is to take on risk and protect people.
+We are proud to highlight some of the community initiatives Portage Mutual supported in its 140-year history, reflecting our longstanding commitment to giving back.